 ‘An important hurdle to cross’

-why Linde’s combustion lab is so vital to helping steelmakers move forward with implementing sustainable solutions and advancing CO2-free combustion.
+That’s why Linde’s combustion lab is so vital to helping steelmakers move forward with implementing sustainable solutions and advancing CO2-free combustion.

 importance of this place is that we can test ideas we have – both customer

 ideas and our own ideas – before we go out to big, full-scale production,” says

 can evaluate the process, improve the process, and ultimately show that it

 works before taking the next step.”

 so far, the test results from Älvsjö have been encouraging.